sckv/typed-bus/README.md

 Features:

 - Versatile types by io-ts (nominal, branded, logical, shape types, etc)
-- Listens from and publishes to any settled and instantiated transports
+- Listens to and publishes to any settled and instantiated transports
 - Awaits for transport to be ready (async)
 - Easy interface for the definition of the transports
 - Tracks all events records (business operations chain)